Travelling to Cardiff

 The Bristol International Flyer also makes a stop at Bristol Bus Station, where you can catch the National Express coach service to Cardiff.
 Coaches run far less frequently than trains – around every two hours – and tickets cost around £10.

 A taxi from Cardiff Airport will cost around £33 and can be hired from the Flight Link taxi office inside the arrivals area or booked in advance by phoning +44 (0)1446 728500.

 You can also take the Cardiff Airport Express, which runs every 20 minutes, seven days a week.
 Tickets start at £5 each way, and the journey to Custom House Street in Cardiff city centre takes 40 minutes.

-The train will drop you off at Cardiff Central Railway Station, and National Express coaches will now drop you off at Sophia Gardens until the new Cardiff Central Bus Station opens in summer 2018.
+The train will drop you off at Cardiff Central Railway Station, and National Express coaches will now drop you off at Sophia Gardens.

 From here, it is recommended you take a taxi to your accommodation.
 Taxis from either of these locations will cost about £5-£12 depending on the distance to your accommodation and how much luggage you are carrying.

-There are taxis easily available from outside the railway station and the coach drop-off point in Sophia Gardens.
-They can be quite expensive, so sharing with friends to split the cost is a good idea.
+There are taxis easily available from outside the railway station, however you would need to book a taxi from Sophia Gardens.
 Always take a taxi that is registered with Cardiff City Council.
-Their licence is yellow and should be displayed at the back of the taxi.
-The taxi driver should also have their licence with their photograph displayed in the taxi.
+Their license is yellow and should be displayed at the back of the taxi.
+The taxi driver should also have their license with their photograph displayed in the taxi.

 Always find out the price of the journey before you get in the taxi.
 Always pay for the journey when you have reached your destination, never at the start of the journey.
 We would recommend you wear a face covering whilst in the taxi.